sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^20]: "The Vivaraṇakāra repeats verbatim what he said earlier."

  Just as for one who is blind from birth itself desiring to climb a flight of stairs, the knowledge of the next step of the stairs comes (dawns on him) through the knowledge gained by the touch (contact) of the foot on the first step, similarly (the yogī knows the next stage) of yoga through yoga (gained in the earlier stage).
-Because this is so[^21] being so.") therefore one who realises this "apramattastu [ciram](#)",⁶
+Because this is so[^21] being so.") therefore one who realises this "apramattastu ciram[^832]",⁶

 [^21]: "The nature of yoga ( samyama

-i.e., that (tireless) yogī being devoted to yoga (delights ) in the results of the powers of yoga [( for long )](#)⁷
+[^832]: #

-**त्रयमन्तरङ्गं पूर्वेभ्यः ॥७॥**
+i.e., that (tireless) yogī being devoted to yoga (delights ) in the results of the powers of yoga ( for long )[^833]⁷

  These three — ‘dhāraṇā', 'dhyāna' and 'samādhi' are internal (direct) means when compared to the earlier.